The Sure Thing: Critical response

+Legacy

 In 2017, the British Film Institute ranked The Sure Thing among Reiner's five most essential directorial efforts, noting: "In an age when American teen comedies came to be defined by the success of Porky's (1982), The Sure Thing triumphs from its winning formula of being sassy yet never bawdy and sentimental while never mawkish."
+In the book Contemporary North American Film Directors (2002), the film is noted as "presag[ing] the comedic flair of [Reiner's] later film, When Harry Met Sally...."

 The film holds a rating of on Rotten Tomatoes based on reviews.
 The website's critical consensus reads: "Though its final outcome is predictable, The Sure Thing is a charming, smartly written, and mature teen comedy featuring a breakout role for John Cusack."